Meet Our Ph.D. Students

-Tanya Bailey (firstname.lastname@example.org) is a doctoral student interested in Animal-Assisted Interactions (AAI), with specific emphasis in codifying the therapeutic relationship between animals and people to help support mental health and special education programs.
+Tanya Bailey (email@example.com) is a doctoral student interested in Animal-Assisted Interactions (AAI), with specific emphasis in codifying the therapeutic relationship between animals and people to help support mental health.
 She is also interested in Care Farming practices in European models of health care.
 She received her B.S. in Human Development and Family Studies from Indiana University and her M.S.W. from Washington University, where she created her own independent focus in AAI.
 She then spent 20+ years developing a nonprofit business providing AAI for youth, families, groups and community organizations, and is skilled at partnering with horses, dogs, chickens and other species in AAI delivery.
-She is the Animal-Assisted Interactions Program Specialist at the University of Minnesota’s Landscape Arboretum and teaching faculty at the Center for Spirituality and Healing, and serves as a national committee member to develop AAI best practices.
-Her social work advisor is Dr. Helen Kivnick.
+She is the Animal-Assisted Interactions Program Coordinator at Boynton Health, University of Minnesota, and co-developed and leads the University's PAWS program.
+Her research examines the role of animals as social connectors for human beings, and her advisor is Dr. Helen Kivnick.

 Minhae Cho (email@example.com) received her B.A. and Master's degrees in Child Welfare from the Sookmyung Women’s University, South Korea.
 She completed her M.S.W. at the University of Minnesota, Twin Cities.
 She has worked as the secretary-general at an adoption organization to promote domestic adoption in South Korea and to challenge long held prejudice and negative perceptions of adoption there.
 Based on her work and academic experiences, her research interests are the well-being of vulnerable children and families, especially how society responds to these families with social change.
 Her advisor is Dr. Wendy Haight.